A free, open-source, globally-available tool for synthesis screening

 Challenge: preserving access while preventing misuse

 Accessible and affordable synthetic nucleic acids are essential for modern biotechnology.
-However, for nearly 20 years, industry leaders have recognized that some sequences, such as those that can reconstruct pathogen genomes or engineer dangerous agents, should only be sent to trusted customers.
+For nearly 20 years, industry leaders have recognized that some sequences, such as those that can reconstruct pathogen genomes or engineer dangerous agents, should only be sent to trusted customers.

 Challenge: Sensitive intellectual property is embedded in the sequences ordered by customers, making it difficult to outsource screening.